fractaldotbox/ddevkit/README.md

 ## Geist Dapp Kit

-Dapp Components that you or LLM can copy and paste into your apps.
+Optimized dApp Components that you or LLM can copy and paste into your apps.
+Localized.
 Accessible.
 Customizable.
 Open Source.
 Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui/tree/main)

 ⚠️ This is alpha version under active development

+## Design principles
+- 🙌 Familiar Techstack `viem` `wagmi`
+- 😌 Minimized dependencies.
+No `ethers`
+- 🙌 Optimized data fetching and unopionated data source
+- Small.
+Faster for both user and ci.
+Cheaper to store.
+- SSR ready
+- 🔒 Secure.
+No dynamic script loading.
+- Censorship Resistant.
+Control on Asset gateway to be used.
+- 🌐 Accessible & Localization ready
+- ⛓️ Ecosystems, Framework agnostic
+- 🙌  Working example.
+First class Storybook support, avoid outdated documentations.
+- Authors can walkaway.
+No npm account to secure.

 ### Introduction